-Perenosa Bay, Pauls Bay, and Northwest Afognak sections of the Afognak District (Figure 5), Eastside Kodiak District (Figure 7), and Big River and Outer Kukak Bay sections of the Mainland District (Figure 2).
-Commercial salmon fishing will open at NOON on June 14 for a 33-hour fishing period.
+Perenosa Bay, Pauls Bay, and Northwest Afognak Sections of the Afognak District (Figure 5), Eastside Kodiak District (Figure 7), and Big River and Outer Kukak Bay Sections of the Mainland District (Figure 2).
+Commercial salmon fishing will open at noon on June 14 for a 33-hour fishing period.
 This initial fishing period targets early-run sockeye salmon bound for Pauls, Portage, Thorsheim, Long Lagoon, Saltery, Miam, Pasagshak, Ocean Beach, Swikshak, and Kaflia systems (Appendices B3, B5, and B6).
-A second fishing period for minor sockeye salmon systems should occur on June 21 (5 AAC 18.362; 5 AAC 18.367; 5 AAC 18.368; 5 AAC 18.369).
-Alitak District traditional fishing areas: Cape Alitak, Humpy-Deadman, Alitak Bay, Moser Bay, and Olga Bay sections of the Alitak District (Figure 3).
+A second fishing period for minor sockeye salmon systems should occur on June 21 (5 AAC 18.362; 5 AAC 18.367-18.369).
+14

+Alitak District Traditional Fishing Areas: Cape Alitak, Humpy-Deadman, Alitak Bay, Moser Bay, and Olga Bay Sections of the Alitak District (Figure 3).
 Commercial fishing in these areas will depend on early indications of sockeye salmon run strength to Frazer and Upper Station systems.
-Both of these runs are expected to be moderate, and fishing periods in the traditional fishing areas could occur.
-Dog Salmon Flats Section of the Alitak District (Figure 3).
+Both of these runs are expected to be weak, but fishing periods in the traditional fishing areas could occur.

+Dog Salmon Flats Section of the Alitak District (Figure 3)

 This small terminal section may open with the traditional fishing areas of the Alitak District depending on the Frazer sockeye salmon run strength.

 Conversely, this section may also open independent of the traditional Alitak District fishing areas if the early indications of sockeye salmon run strength to Upper Station are weak and a fishery is necessary to control Frazer sockeye salmon escapement.

 Spiridon Bay Special Harvest Area (Telrod Cove; Figure 6).

-The initial commercial salmon fishing period targeting enhanced sockeye salmon returning to Telrod Cove will depend on the salmon buildups in Telrod Cove, ADF&G's ability to monitor the commercial fisheries (5 AAC 18.366), and the progress of the cost-recovery harvest.
+The initial commercial salmon fishing period targeting enhanced sockeye salmon returning to Telrod Cove will depend on the salmon buildups in Telrod Cove, ADF&G's ability to monitor the commercial fisheries (5 AAC 18.366),15 and the progress of the cost-recovery harvest.